CyberdyneCC/ThermosServer/README.md

 # ThermosServer
-The server setup for Thermos!
-Just drag and drop the jar you want to use from https://github.com/CyberdyneCC/Thermos/releases !
+The server files for Thermos!
+Just download, unzip and run the batchfile or shell script!